 A Most Inconvenient Death

-First in the Lord Danvers Mysteries, this a Victorian true crime novel.
-The Stanfield Hall Murders were the sensation they are portrayed to be, the elaborate coming of age celebrations and the ensuing dramatic trial are all recorded history.
-Lord Charles Danvers, his irrepressible man Hardy and the charming Lady Antonia and their pioneering aeronautical adventures are the novelist's contribution.
+The first in the Lord Danvers Investigates series, A Most Inconvenient Death is a Victorian true-crime novel The Stanfield Hall Murders were the sensation they are portrayed to be and the elaborate coming of age celebrations and the ensuing dramatic trial are all recorded history.

 It's the event of the century.
 All London has turned out for the grand opening of the Great Exhibition at The Crystal Palace, including Prince Albert and Queen Victoria herself.
 How is it possible, then, that a tartan-wrapped corpse could have been intruded into the elegant display being examined by Lord Danvers and Lady Antonia Hoover only two days before their wedding?
 Hoping to escape such gruesome doings the newlyweds fly off in a hot air balloon to honeymoon in Edinburgh.
 Antonia is longing for the comfort of their friend's country manor, but tempestuous winds blow them off course to the Outer Hebrides.
 While back in Edinburgh murder stalks the streets.